About RCS Faculty

 Post-course evaluation for faculty members

-We ask all faculty members to complete a short evaluation (SCOPE) form after taking part in an RCS course.
+We ask all faculty members to complete a short, online evaluation survey after taking part in an RCS course.

 This is a chance for you to anonymously share your honest feedback, which is invaluable in helping us to improve and continue to develop all RCS courses.